linx02/ims/README.md

         - Input: 'help 1'
         - Expected output: 'Invalid usage of (help): No such command: 1'
         - Actual output: 'Invalid usage of (help): No such command: 1'
-    8. exit
+    8. (Resolved)exit
         - Input: 'exit test'
-        - Expected output: 'Invalid usage of exit: exit takes only 1 parameter'
+        - Expected output: 'Invalid usage of exit: exit takes no parameters'
         - Actual output: 'Invalid usage of exit: exit takes only 1 parameter'

     - Input: 'test'